rednafi/rednafi.com/content/go/generic_retry_function.md

 Here's a rudimentary `Retry` function that does the following:

--   It takes in another function with arbitrary arguments.
+-   It takes in another function that accepts arbitrary arguments.
 -   Then it tries to execute the wrapped function.
 -   If the function returns an error after execution, it retries the underlying function `n` times with some backoff.